MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 where `$ViewProperty$` is the property on the view for binding.

 If `For` is not provided, then the default view property is used.
-The following tables shows all the default bindings used for each platforms control type.
+The following tables show all the default bindings used for each platforms control type.

 **Android**